4 / 5 Stars

 |10 Years (Annualized)||N/A|

 The investment seeks total return.
-The fund at least 80% of its net assets in a portfolio of preferred and debt securities issued by U.S. and non-U.S. companies.
-It also will invest at least 25% of its net assets in the financials sector, which is comprised of the bank, diversified financials, real estate (including real estate investment trusts) and insurance industries.
+The fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in a portfolio of preferred and debt securities issued by U.S. and non-U.S. companies.
+It also will invest at least 25% of its net assets in the financials sector.
 The fund may invest without limit in securities of non-U.S. companies, which may be non-U.S. dollar denominated, including up to 15% of the fund's net assets in securities issued by companies domiciled in emerging market countries.
 It is non-diversified.

 Cohen & Steers Preferred Securities and Income Fund has an expense ratio of 1.75 percent.